-Location: Gove County Fair Grounds Barns Judging Date: Category: Small Animal Show - Superintendent
+Location: Gove County Fair Grounds Barns Judging Date: Wednesday, July 19, 9:00 a.m.
+Category: Small Animal Show - Superintendent

 All 4-Her's are required to sign the Drug Withdrawal form in order to sell livestock in the Livestock Premium Auction and to exhibit animals.